oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

 - Connect the AI Configuration to the Show AI Assistant dynamic action so the chatbot fetches results exclusively from your event data source.

-## Task 1: Set Up Event Chat Assistant without RAG Source
+## Task 1: Set Up Event Chat Assistant

 1. Close the dialog box.
 From the runtime developer toolbar, navigate to **Page 3**.